Apollo 13: Aftermath

 As a joke, Grumman issued an invoice to North American Rockwell, prime contractor for the CSM, for "towing" the CSM most of the way to the Moon and back.
 Line items included 400001 miles at $1 each (plus $4 for the first mile); $536.05 for battery charging; oxygen; and four nights at $8 per night for an "additional guest in room" (Swigert).
 After a 20% "commercial discount", and a 2% discount for timely payment, the final total was $312,421.24.
 North American declined payment, noting that it had ferried three previous Grumman LMs to the Moon without compensation.

 The CM was disassembled for testing and parts remained in storage for years; some were used for a trainer for the Skylab Rescue Mission.
-That trainer was subsequently displayed at the Kentucky Science Center.
-Max Ary of the Cosmosphere made it a project to restore Odyssey; it is on display there, in Hutchinson, Kansas.
+The trainer was displayed at the Kentucky Science Center in Louisville, Kentucky.
+Max Ary of the Cosmosphere, made a project of restoring Odyssey and it is on display at the museum in Hutchinson, Kansas.

 Apollo 13 was called a "successful failure" by Lovell.
 Mike Massimino, a Space Shuttle astronaut, stated that Apollo 13 "showed teamwork, camaraderie and what NASA was really made of".
 The response to the accident has been repeatedly called "NASA's finest hour"; it is still viewed that way.
 Author Colin Burgess wrote, "the life-or-death flight of Apollo 13 dramatically evinced the colossal risks inherent in manned spaceflight.
-Then, with the crew safely back on Earth, public apathy set in once again."
+Then with the crew safely back on Earth, public apathy set in once again."

 William R. Compton, in his book about the Apollo Program, said of Apollo 13, "Only a heroic effort of real-time improvisation by mission operations teams saved the crew."
 Rick Houston and Milt Heflin, in their history of Mission Control, stated, "Apollo 13 proved mission control could bring those space voyagers back home again when their lives were on the line."
 Former NASA chief historian Roger D. Launius wrote, "More than any other incident in the history of spaceflight, recovery from this accident solidified the world's belief in NASA's capabilities".
-Nevertheless, the accident convinced some officials, such as Manned Spaceflight Center director Gilruth, that if NASA kept sending astronauts on Apollo missions, some would inevitably be killed, and they called for as quick an end as possible to the program.
-Nixon's advisers recommended canceling the remaining lunar missions, saying that a disaster in space would cost him political capital.
-Budget cuts made such a decision easier, and during the pause after Apollo 13, two missions were canceled, meaning that the program ended with Apollo 17 in December 1972.
+The accident, though, convinced some officials including Manned Spaceflight Center director Gilruth, that if NASA kept sending astronauts on Apollo missions, some inevitably would be killed and they called for as quick an end as possible to the program.
+Nixon's advisers recommended canceling remaining lunar missions, saying that a disaster in space would cost him political capital.
+Budget cuts made a decision easier and during the pause after Apollo 13, two missions were canceled, meaning that the program ended with Apollo 17 in December 1972.